Achari Aloo Recipe (Indian Pickle-Spiced Potato Curry)

 Now whenever I make chole bhature at home, I always make this delicious sabji to go along.
 My recipe is very close to the sabji you get at Haldiram’s.
 Do try it.

 This recipe is vegan and can be made gluten-free.
-You can double or triple it too.

 Ingredients

-Achari Masala Powder is a spice mix made using various spices and is used to make Indian-style pickles.
-It has mustard seeds, fennel seeds, nigella seeds, fenugreek seeds etc which gives the pickles a unique taste.
+• Achari Masala Powder is a spice mix made using various spices and is used to make Indian-style pickles.
+It has mustard seeds, fennel seeds, nigella seeds, fenugreek seeds, etc., which give the pickles a unique taste.
+Make a big batch using my Achari Masala Powder recipe and keep using it to make various recipes.
+You can also buy this masala from any Indian grocery store.
+I also use this masala to make my Achari Chicken Curry, Achari Bhindi Masala, Achari Gobi, Achari Turai, and Achari Chole.

-Other Spice Powders – You will also need other spice powders such as turmeric powder, Kashmiri red chili powder, salt, and dry mango powder (amchoor).
+• Other Spice Powders – You will also need other spice powders such as turmeric powder, Kashmiri red chili powder, salt, and dry mango powder (amchoor).

-Oil – This achari aloo sabzi tastes best when cooked in mustard oil.
+• Oil – This achari aloo sabzi tastes best when cooked in mustard oil.
 If mustard oil is not easily available, you can use any cooking oil, such as light olive oil, sunflower oil, or canola oil.

-Other Ingredients – You will also need asafetida (hing), cumin seeds, fresh ginger, green chilies, and cilantro (fresh coriander leaves).
+• Other Ingredients – You will also need asafetida (hing), cumin seeds, fresh ginger, green chilies, and cilantro (fresh coriander leaves).

-How To Make Achari Aloo Masala
+How To Make Achari Aloo Curry

 Preparation